-Mauricio Pochettino addressed the media ahead of Saturday’s Barclays Premier League welcoming of Liverpool.
+Mauricio Pochettino addressed the media on Friday morning ahead of Saturday’s welcoming of Everton.

 Here are the key points from the briefing:

 “We have had a last-minute problem with Morgan Schneiderlin.
 He is definitely going to be out for the game tomorrow.
 He has a knock on his quadriceps.